marando/Units/README.md

 -----

 #### Creating Angles from Degrees and Radians
+An `Angle` can easily be created from degree or radian values as such:
 ```php
 Angle::fromDeg(180);  // create angle from degrees
 Angle::fromRad(3);    // create angle from radians
 ```

 #### Creating Angles from Degrees, Minutes and Seconds
+You can also create an `Angle` from degree, minute and second components:
 ```php
 echo Angle::fromDMS(180, 10, 4);  // create angle from ° ' "
 echo Angle::fromDMS(0, 0, 4);     // create angle from just seconds
 ```

 #### Getting the Properties of an Angle
+The following properties can be obtained from `Angle` instances:
 ```php
 $angle = Angle::fromDMS(180, 30, 0);